learningequality/kolibri-docs/docs/install/ubuntu-debian.rst

 Upgrade
 *******

-.. warning:: Make sure that Kolibri is not running before upgrading.
+.. warning:: We recommend making sure Kolibri is not running before upgrading.

 When you use the PPA installation method, upgrades to newer versions will be automatic, provided there is internet access available.